Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Description of the stellar population components

-In order to evaluate the impact of the different choices in the gas modelling on the tomographic redshift distributions, we generate three different samples of galaxies.
-In the first sample, which we label as `No gas emission', we evaluate the extreme case where we turn the nebular continuum and the nebular emission lines off, such that the emission from the galaxy contains only the stellar flux, the AGN dust torus and the dust emission.
+To evaluate the impact of the different choices in the gas modelling on the tomographic redshift distributions, we generated three different samples of galaxies.
+In the first sample, which we labelled as `No gas emission', we evaluated the extreme case where we turned the nebular continuum and the nebular emission lines off, such that the emission from the galaxy contains only the stellar flux, the AGN dust torus and the dust emission.
 The second sample, labelled as `$Z_* = Z_{\mathrm{gas}}$', tests the prescription of equal values of the stellar and the gas-phase metallicity against decoupling the two, without allowing for a chemical evolution in the galaxy.
-The third sample tests the effect of varying the ionization parameter with respect to the fixed $\log{U}=-2$ of the \textsc{Prospector-}$\beta$ model.
-We label this sample as `Variable $\log{U}$'.
-We draw the ionization parameter for each galaxy from a uniform distribution in the range $-4 \le \log{U} \le -1$, a range that is used in \cite{Byler2017} and is consistent with ionization parameters observed in local starburst galaxies \citep{Rigby2004}.
+The third sample tests the effect of varying the ionisation parameter with respect to the fixed $\log{U}=-2$ of the \textsc{Prospector-}$\beta$ model.
+We labelled this sample as `Variable $\log{U}$'.
+We drew the ionisation parameter for each galaxy from a uniform distribution in the range $-4 \le \log{U} \le -1$, a range that is used in \cite{Byler2017} and is consistent with ionisation parameters observed in local starburst galaxies \citep{Rigby2004}.